 The biggest 401(k) mistake people make is failing to make contributions to their account.
 If your employer offers a 401(k) plan, you should participate.
 This is especially true if your employer offers a matching program -- otherwise, you’re leaving free money on the table!

 Financial experts such as Dave Ramsey advise investing no less than 15 percent of each paycheck (including your employer’s match) in retirement accounts.
 Yes, we know -- that’s a lot, but you’ll need a lot to retire and keep your current lifestyle.
 If you currently invest less than this, consider slowly increasing your contributions by one percentage point every few months.
 You can also bump up your savings rate the next time you get a raise.

-Because 401(k) contributions are tax deductible, increasing your contribution rate will lower your tax bill immediately, making it even easier to save!
+Because 401(k) contributions are tax deductible (up to $19,000 in 2019), increasing your contribution rate will lower your tax bill immediately, making it even easier to save!